Automatic 3D Neuron Reconstruction and Quantitative Analysis

 Our three most popular packages are Neurolucida 360 Lite, Essentials, and Studio.

-There are many different ways Neurolucida 360 can be set up in your lab: a one-time upfront cost for the software, an annual subscription plan, mobile licenses to move Neurolucida 360 from one computer to another, and more.
-Contact us to find the setup that works best for your lab.
+There are different options to set up Neurolucida 360 in your lab: a one-time upfront cost for the software, an annual subscription plan, mobile licenses to move Neurolucida 360 from one computer to another, and more.